API Reference¶

 ¶

-Async version - upload assets for a completed task.
+Async version - upload artifacts for a completed task.

 Source code in stardag/registry/_api_registry.py